AionSystem/VERITAS/README.md

 | **PES-A01** | 📷 Photo analyzed by placeholder model.
 Upgrade for higher confidence. |
 | **PES-A02** | 📷 No photo submitted.
 Report based on text description only. |

-### Scoring Output — v3.0.0 Fields
+### Scoring Output Fields

-Every scored report now includes the following fields in addition to the base DCI and UM output:
+Every scored report includes the following fields in addition to the base DCI and UM output:

 ```javascript
 {